Call for Submissions:

 This prestigious annual award includes a cash prize recognizing the best essay by a UT Health San Antonio medical student on a bioethics topic.
-The essay topic will be chosen by the medical student, and all submitted essays will be assessed by a panel of health care ethicists and knowledgeable physicians.
-All medical students are eligible, and the prompts are provided merely to stimulate ideas.
-No special preference will be given to essays that follow these prompts as opposed to a completely original topic.
+The medical student will choose the essay topic, and all submitted essays will be assessed by a panel of health care ethicists and knowledgeable physicians.
+All medical students are eligible, and the prompts are provided to stimulate ideas.
+No special preference will be given to essays that follow these prompts instead of a completely original topic.

 The essays will be judged on the following rubric:

 |Applicability of topic/Educational value to health care professionals||Identification of ethical issues in topic||15|

 |Demonstrates original thought (rather than just restating what others have said)||7|

 |Clarity of discussion & conclusions||Shows a clear logical flow of argumentation (e.g., thesis; arguments; supporting evidence)||7|

 |Stays on topic||6|